-- 1) All bound edges shall be essentially straight, smooth and vertical.
 Edge regularity requirements are intended to provide a shape that will not hinder the compaction of material adjacent to the reinstatement edge.
 Overlapping edge cuts and corner cut outs should be minimal and all cuts extending into the existing surface shall be filled with flexible bituminous sealant.
-A circular excavation shall be considered a regular shape. - 2) The internal corners and edges of a reinstatement shall be as square as possible.
-Internal corners and edges shall not be less than a nominal 90°. - 3) There shall be no requirement to trim the sides of trench excavations solely to provide a uniform width, provided that individual projections are not less than 250 mm length, measured parallel to the nominal centreline of the trench.
-See also Figure S6.1 (Example 1). - 4) There shall be no requirement to trim a small excavation solely in order to provide a square or rectangular shape.
+A circular excavation shall be considered a regular shape.

+- b) The internal corners and edges of a reinstatement shall be as square as possible.
+Internal corners and edges shall not be less than a nominal 90°. - c) There shall be no requirement to trim the sides of trench excavations solely to provide a uniform width, provided that individual projections are not less than 250 mm length, measured parallel to the nominal centreline of the trench.
+See also Figure S6.2(b). - d) There shall be no requirement to trim a small excavation solely in order to provide a square or rectangular shape.
 Any shape, in any excavation, with included angles which may be less than 90°, with no projection less than 250 mm length, may be considered to be regular.
-See also Figure S6.1 (Example 2). - 5) Where the existing surfacing material is sound at the corners of an excavation, there shall be no necessity to cut out to a corner; a regular chamfer may be preferable. - The final shape of the excavation when viewed from above should be governed by the above principles rather than by aesthetic considerations (see Figure S6.1).
+See also Figure S6.2(a). - e) Where the existing surfacing material is sound at the corners of an excavation, there shall be no necessity to cut out to a corner; a regular chamfer may be preferable.

+The final shape of the excavation when viewed from above should be governed by the above principles rather than by aesthetic considerations (see Figure S6.2).